-Things to do at Newby Hall and Gardens review
+Newby Hall and Gardens

 Newby Hall and Gardens is a real treasure of a day out, especially for families.
 There is plenty there to keep everyone busy with the playground being a particular highlight for us.

-The miniature railway is £3 per person and under 2’s are free.
+The miniature railway is £3 per person and those under 2 are free.
 It’s a really long train ride around the edge of the park and we felt it was worth the additional cost.
 We didn’t manage the boat ride which is £5 per adult and £3 per child.
 These two activities can’t be prebooked online so make sure you visit the railway shop early on in your visit to purchase your tickets.
 This doesn’t reserve you a time slot though so queue early on so you don’t miss out.

-FAQ and Further Information Newby Hall and Gardens
+Important Information Newby Hall and Gardens

 Is there food and drink available?